HL7/davinci-ecdx/input/pagecontent/attachments.md

 ### `$submit-attachment` Operation

-This guide defines a simple RESTful interaction for exchanging attachments using [`$submit-attachment`], a FHIR [Operation].
-This operation accepts the clinical attachments and the necessary information needed to associate them to the claim or prior authorization, and returns a transaction layer http response.
+<span class="bg-success" markdown="1">This guide defines a FHIR [Operation] for exchanging attachments using [`$submit-attachment`].</span><!-- new-content -->  This operation accepts the clinical attachments and the necessary information needed to associate them to the claim or prior authorization, and returns a transaction layer http response.
 See the [`$submit-attachment`] operation definition and examples below for further details.

 ### FHIR Technical Workflow